Athletes First Player Jakolby Long

 POINTS PER GAME 14.0

-Athletes First Player Ethan Chargois invited to the 2015 Nike Elite 100 camp
+Athletes First Players Ethan Chargois and Elijah Landrum invited to the 2015 Nike Elite 100 camp

-Kristian Doolittle commits to OUKristian Doolittle commits to OU
+Athletes First Player Kristian Doolittle commits to OU

 Edmond Memorial product becomes second member of 2016 class